Frequently Asked Questions...

 How many pupils do you currently have?

 Our small class sizes mean that we never have any more than 70 children at any one time which includes our Pre-Prep, infant and junior years.
-It means we’re never overcrowded with good class sizes resulting in individual attention for every child.
+It means we’re never overcrowded and maintain good class sizes, resulting in individual attention for every child.